Federal Investment Tax Credit

-Powerwall is designed to qualify for the Federal Investment Tax Credit (ITC) when it is installed on an existing or new solar system and is charged 100% with solar energy.
-It does not qualify when installed without solar or if solar is installed after Powerwall.
-You should always consult your tax professional for your situation.
+Powerwall qualification for the Federal Investment Tax Credit (ITC) varies based on when it is installed.
+You should always consult your tax professional for your specific situation.

 State and Local Energy Incentives

 California Self-Generation Incentive Program

 To encourage more residential storage deployments in California, the California Public Utilities Commission (CPUC) established the Self-Generation Incentive Program (SGIP).

 The program provides incentives to help reduce the costs of storage to consumers.
 Residential storage batteries, like Powerwall, reduce strain on the grid and in turn help reduce the need to build expensive fossil fuel-fired power plants.
 Learn more about the California Self-Generation Incentive Program.

 SGIP allocation is divided by developer and allocation is capped at 20% of each step's budget.
 Tesla’s backlog of orders is currently more than our expected developer cap in all remaining program steps, so we are no longer submitting any new applications.
 Some Tesla Certified Installers still have allocations for SGIP.

 Note: Once a program administrator allocates 50% of the available budget, the remaining budget in the step will be reserved and allocated to residential customers whose electricity has been turned off during two or more discrete Public Safety Power Shutoff (PSPS) events or are located in a High Fire Threat District (HFTD).
 Learn if you are located in a HFTD.